-If you already follow me on instagram (if not, what are you waiting for?) you may have seen me spending a few days in Bucharest with many other bloggers, instagramers, Twitter stars and YouTubers for the very first edition of #ExperienceBucharest, when we explored the city capital of Romania.
+If you already follow me on instagram (if not, what are you waiting for?) you may have seen me spending a few days in Bucharest with many other bloggers, instagramers, Twitter stars and YouTubers having around in Bucharest, Romania’s capital city.

 Places to visit in Bucharest

-2. Cismigiu Gardens
+Unwind in Cismigiu Gardens

-In Bucharest I found Wonderland: no kidding!
+In Bucharest I found wonderland: no kidding!
 It’s located in these gardens.

 Carturesti Carousel is one of the most beautiful bookstores in the world, not only for its white columns and spiral staircases, but also for its collection of more than 10,000 books.